ArnaudBelcour/rhea_mapper/README.md

 uniprot_sprot.fasta is downloaded from the [Uniprot download page](https://www.uniprot.org/downloads).
 It is the `Reviewed (Swiss-Prot)`.

-uniprot_rhea_evidence.* files are created with a SPARQL query on the [Uniprot SPARLQ endpoint](https://sparql.uniprot.org/sparql).
+uniprot_rhea_evidence.* files are created with a SPARQL query on the [Uniprot SPARQL endpoint](https://sparql.uniprot.org/sparql).

 ### genome